enkidevs/curriculum/comp-sci/networking/requests-responses/a-request-example.md

 ---
 ## Revision

-Within a **HTTP request**, details about the browser are contained inside the
+Within an **HTTP request**, details about the browser are provided by which header field?

-??? header field.
+???

 * `User-Agent`